Gigamon Software Engineer Salary in Chennai Metropolitan Area | ₹906K-₹2.63M+ | Levels.fyi

 The median Software Engineer compensation in Chennai Metropolitan Area package at Gigamon totals ₹2.63M per year.
-View the base salary, equity, and bonus breakdowns for Gigamon's total compensation packages.
+View the base salary, stock, and bonus breakdowns for Gigamon's total compensation packages.
 Last updated: 11/6/2025

 Company